19kmunz/a3-persistence/README.md

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 1**: I hosted my site on heroku.
+What was better about using the service you chose as compared to Glitch?
+What (if anything) was worse?
+- **Tech Achievement 2**: I recieved 100% on lighthouse.
+Add screenshot

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...